jsa-aerial/hanami/README.md

 * Clean single point [Reagent](http://reagent-project.github.io/) (React lifecycle) component for compiling, _both_ Vega and Vega-Lite and rendering the result.

 These bits are not opionated in how to go about developing a domain specific visualization application.
 There is no constraint on how page(s) are to be laid out, what sort of ancillary and support components should be used, what CSS is used, etc. You can use Hiccup or [Re-Com](https://github.com/Day8/re-com) or whatever to layout and structure your application.
 Nor is there any opinion about the structure of the server side.
 And while there are a set of defaults, there are no requirements or expectations about the form, makeup, or content of templates and substitution keys.
-You can replace, augment, or chaange any or all of the defaults.
+You can replace, augment, or change any or all of the defaults.

 The framework portion of Hanami _is_ opinionated, though not too stringently.
 It consists of

 * Client side application [header](#header) as provided by a user supplied function of zero arguments, which is expected to return a hiccup/re-com value which lays out the page header of the application.
 This value can simply be empty if you don't want this.

 * Named [session](#sessions) groups.
 The default (client) header function directly supports this by providing an input text box to specify which session group is desired.
-Any session in a session group of name _name_ will receive any messages sent to ghat group.
+Any session in a session group of name _name_ will receive any messages sent to that group.
 This supports dynamic sharing.

 * A [tab system](#tabs) for automatically structuring both your application layout (each tab can be a page, chapter, subsection, etc) and the structure and content of each such component.